-Seneca Park Zoo is home to two snow leopards, a male named Kaba, a female named Timila.
+Seneca Park Zoo is home to three snow leopards, a male named Kaba, a female named Timila, and a male cub yet to be named.
 Kaba was born in May of 2010 and came to the Zoo in 2011 from the Cape May County Zoo in New Jersey.
 Timila came to the Zoo in March of 2018 from Metro Richmond Zoo in Virginia, where she was born in May 2016.
-Their offspring, Silver, was born to mom Timila on May 27, 2019 and now resides at Rolling Hills Zoo in Kansas.
+Their first offspring, Silver, was born to mom Timila on May 27, 2019 and now resides at Rolling Hills Zoo in Kansas.
+Their second cub, was born April 16, 2021.

 International Union for Conservation of Nature (IUCN) Red List status: Endangered.
 The snow leopard is very rare in most of its range, with an estimated 3,500 to 7,000 remaining in their natural ranges, and 600 to 700 in zoos worldwide.
 They are also listed under the Endangered Species Act of 1972 and included on CITES Appendix I. Poaching for traditional customs, lack of prey, conflicts with herders, loss of habitat and the effects of climate change are the cats’ major threats..